esp-rs/espup/README.md

   -s, --std
           Only install toolchains required for STD applications.

-          You wont be able to build no_std applications.
-With this option GCC WONT be installed by espup (they will be handled by esp-idf-sys).
+          With this option, espup will skip GCC installation (it will be handled by esp-idf-sys), hence you won't be able to build no_std applications.

   -t, --targets <TARGETS>
           Comma or space separated list of targets [esp32,esp32s2,esp32s3,esp32c2,esp32c3,all]